two-torial/two-torial/docs/games/sega/chunithm/common/chuni/setup_belowcrystal.md

     If you've followed all instructions correctly, you're now finally ready to launch the game!

-    Start the game by running `App\bin\start.bat`.
+    Start the game by running `App\bin\launch.bat`.
 Let the game load until it reaches the screen below.

     <img src="/img/sega/chunithm/common/setup/chuni/servicemenu/0_asettings.webp">